 In some cases, as in an open or depressed fracture, it may be easy to see that the skull is broken.
 Sometimes, though, the fracture isn’t obvious.
 Get medical attention if you have any head injury symptoms.

 - bleeding from the wound caused by the trauma, near the location of the trauma, or around the eyes, ears, and nose

 - bruising around the trauma site, under the eyes in a condition known as raccoon eyes, or behind the ears as in a Battle’s sign

 - redness or warmth at the trauma site

 Less severe symptoms, or those that may not necessarily appear to be related to a skull fracture, may include:

-However, a basal fracture may require surgery if it results in excessive leakage of cerebrospinal fluid from the nose and ears.
+However, a basal fracture may require surgery if it results in excessive leakage of cerebrospinal fluid (the liquid that cushions and surrounds the brain and spinal cord) from the nose and ears.

 Skull fractures can often be prevented.
 Wearing protective headgear when riding bicycles or participating in other sports in which head injuries are possible, such as football and rock climbing, can prevent a skull fracture.

 The seriousness of a skull fracture depends on the type of fracture.
 It also depends on whether the brain was injured, and if it was, how severely.
 For mild fractures, treatment may be minimal and include medication and observation in the hospital or at home.
 For more serious injuries, surgery may be necessary.

 How long does it take to recover from a fractured skull?